segmentio/analytics-react-native/README.md

 The hassle-free way to add Segment analytics to your React-Native app.

 ⚠️ This readme covers `analytics-react-native 2.0.0` and greater.
 The code and readme for `analytics-react-native` versions below `2.0.0` can be found on the `analytics-react-native-v1` branch.
 On May 15, 2023, Segment will end support for Analytics React Native Classic, which includes versions 1.5.1 and older.
 Upgrade to Analytics React Native 2.0.
-See the Analytics React Native 2.0 docs to learn more.